bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 :ref:`Formats <configuration-formats>` are migrated from the so-called config CMS to the :file:`config/formats.yaml` in your project.
 There is no more UI Editor to edit those formats.
-If you migrate a running |ivy-engine| you need to convert your projects and redeploy them again to make formats work.
+If you migrate a running Axon Ivy Engine you need to convert your projects and redeploy them again to make formats work.